Last Updated on 2025/04/05 Scaling Stateless Components

 default [--------------------------------------] 0091/5000 VUs 00m05.4s/11m00.0s

 With all the pieces together we can now see if our efforts have paid off.
 While the k6 code from above is running, let’s go to the ECS console and see if we can see any scaling events.
-Navigate to ECS -> Clusters -> taskoverflow -> Services -> taskoverflow -> Configuration and tasks.
+Navigate to ECS -> Clusters -> taskoverflow -> Services -> taskoverflow -> Configuration.

 PIC

 In this panel we can see our Auto Scaling configuration which lists the desired, minimum and maximum number of tasks.
-The policies are listed further down and we can view the alarm which is a graphical representation of the CPU utilization vs the target value.
+The policies describing the auto scaling rules are listed just below.

 PIC